spacetelescope/drizzlepac/doc/source/mast_data_products/hap-parameters.rst

 """"""""""""""""""""""""""""""""""""""""

 driz_sep_wcs: bool (*default=False*)
-    Define custom WCS for seperate output images?
+    Define custom WCS for separate output images?

 driz_sep_refimage: str (*default=""*)
     Reference image from which a WCS solution can be obtained.

 driz_sep_rot : float or null (*default=null*)
     Position Angle of output image's Y-axis relative to North.
 A value of 0.0 would orient the final output image to be North up.
 The default of ``INDEF`` specifies that the images will not be rotated, but will instead be drizzled in the default orientation for the camera with the x and y axes of the drizzled image corresponding approximately to the detector axes.
 This conserves disk space, as these single drizzled images are only used in the intermediate step of creating a median image.

 driz_sep_scale : float or null (*default=null*)
     Linear size of the output pixels in arcseconds/pixel for each separate drizzled image (used in creating the median for cosmic ray rejection).
 The default value of ``INDEF`` specifies that the undistorted pixel scale for the first input image will be used as the pixel scale for all the output images.

 driz_sep_outnx : int or null (*default=null*)
     Size, in pixels, of the X axis in the output images that each input will be drizzled onto.
 If no value is specified, the smallest size that can accommodate the full dithered field will be used.

 driz_sep_outny : int or null (*default=null*)
     Size, in pixels, of the Y axis in the output images that each input will be drizzled onto.
 If no value is specified, the smallest size that can accommodate the full dithered field will be used.

 driz_sep_ra : float or null (*default=null*)
     Right ascension (in decimal degrees) specifying the center of the output image.
 If this value is not designated, the center will automatically be calculated based on the distribution of image dither positions.

 driz_sep_dec : float or null (*default=null*)
     Declination (in decimal degrees) specifying the center of the output image.
 If this value is not designated, the center will automatically be calculated based on the distribution of image dither positions.

 driz_sep_crpix1: float or null (*default=null*)
     Reference pixel X position on output (CRPIX1).